 It's no secret that cats exhibit many strange behaviors.
 From rubbing their heads against anything and everything, to kneading, to sitting on you, numerous cat behaviors can cause a cat owner to wonder why their cat is doing what they're doing.
-One such behavior is blanket sucking, or wool sucking.
+A cat or kitten suckling on blanket, or wool sucking, is one such behavior.

 What is wool sucking?

-Wool sucking occurs when your cat sucks on a blanket or other fabric item, such as a sweater, bathmat, or carpet.
-According to the Veterinary Centers of America, any cat can exhibit wool sucking, but it is most common in Burmese cats, Siamese cats, and Oriental mixed breeds.
+Wool sucking occurs when your cat sucks on a blanket or other fabric items, such as a sweater, bathmat, or carpet.
+Any cat can exhibit wool sucking, but it is most common in Burmese cats, Siamese cats, and Oriental mixed breeds.
 It is also more prevalent in young cats, specifically those under one year of age.

+Why do cats suck on blankets?
 One reason cats may suck on blankets is that they were weaned too early as kittens.
-When a kitten is separated from its mother too soon, the cat may later suck on a blanket to replicate the feeling of nursing.
+When a kitten is separated from its mother too soon, you may see the cat nursing on a blanket later to replicate the feeling of nursing.
 This can be prevented by allowing kittens to stay with their mothers until they're at least 12 weeks old.
-Even though cats are able to eat solid food at around 6 weeks of age, they may not be physically or emotionally ready to be separated from their mothers or litter mates just yet.
+Even though cats are able to eat solid food at around 6 weeks of age, they may not be physically or emotionally ready to be separated from their mothers or littermates just yet.

-Another potential cause of wool sucking is stress.
-According to cat behavior expert Pam Johnson-Bennett, a sudden change in the cat's environment — such as a move to a new home or the arrival of a new baby — may cause stress that can lead to wool sucking.
+Another potential cause of a cat suckling a blanket is stress.
+According to cat behavior expert Pam Johnson-Bennett, a sudden change in the cat's environment, such as a move to a new home or the arrival of a new baby, may cause stress that can lead to wool sucking.
 Separation anxiety is another stressor that might lead your cat to turn to wool sucking as a coping mechanism.